The-Commit-Company/frappe-react-sdk/README.md

 The `useFrappeGetDocOffline` hook is used for fetching, storing, and syncing a document in IndexedDB.
 It takes in four parameters: `doctype`, `name`, `databaseName`, and `version`.
 The `doctype` parameter is the doctype of the document to be fetched, the `name` parameter is the name of the document, `databaseName` is an optional parameter for the name of the database to use, and `version` is an optional parameter for the version of the database to be used.

-The hook returns an object (`SWRResponse`) with the following properties: `data`, `error`, `isValidating`, and `mutate`.
+The hook returns an object (`SWRResponse`) with the following properties: `data`, `error`, `isLoading`, `isValidating`, and `mutate`.
 The type of the document to fetch is passed as a type parameter `T`.

 The hook first checks if the data is in IndexedDB.
 If the data is present, it proceeds to check for the latest timestamp.
-If the data is not present, it fetches the timestamp from the Frappe server for comparison.
+If the data is not present, it set `shouldLoad` to `true`.
 The hook uses the `useGetLastFetched` hook to check the last fetched data in IndexedDB.

-If the last fetched timestamp is different from the timestamp fetched from the Frappe server, the hook sets a state variable `shouldLoad` to true and proceeds to fetch data from the server using the `useFrappeGetDoc` hook.
+If data is in IndexDB then it checks for last fetched timestamp, if the last fetched timestamp is different from the timestamp fetched from the Frappe server, the hook sets a state variable `shouldLoad` to `true`.

+If `shouldLoad` is `true` then proceeds to fetch data from the server using the `useFrappeGetDocList` hook.

 The hook also stores the data in IndexedDB if it is fetched from the server.
 The hook also has a `forceRefresh` function which, when called, refetches the data from the server.